Measurement and Verification in ESPCs

 On Demand Training

-The course is intended to provide students with a thorough understanding of the key issues in Energy Savings Performance Contracts (ESPCs) Measurement and Verification (M&V) so that they can negotiate for better M&V in their projects.
+This course is intended to provide students with a thorough understanding of the key issues in measurement and verification (M&V) of energy savings performance contracts (ESPCs) so that they can negotiate for better M&V in their projects.
 There are three modules.
 The first introduces basic M&V concepts such as the critical importance of M&V in performance contracts, the inherent un-measurability of savings, savings uncertainty, the difference between retrofit isolation and whole building M&V approaches, and the four IPMVP-sanctioned M&V "options."
-The second module, discusses each of the M&V Option will be in greater detail so that one can see why one would select a specific Option, given a scenario and ECM.
-The third module covers some of the common issues that one might encounter especially in M&V plans.
-This module will also cover other issues related to the M&V process and also discuss some of the available M&V resources and tools that can help to mitigate them.
+The second module discusses each of the M&V options in greater detail and provides guidance on why one would select a specific option over the others, given a realistic project scenario and energy conservation measure (ECM).
+The third module covers some of the common issues that one might encounter in evaluating an energy service company’s (ESCO’s) proposed M&V plan and introduces M&V resources available to help address them.

 Upon completing this course, you will be able to: